JoergFiedler/freebsd-build-machine/README.md

 Creates a FreeBSD server which provides a ready to run `poudriere` installation.
 See [FreeBSD Handbook](https://www.freebsd.org/doc/handbook/ports-poudriere.html) for further information on how to use `poudriere`.

-[This Ansible role](https://github.com/JoergFiedler/freebsd-build-server) is used to setup the server on EC2 or Virtualbox.
+[This Ansible role](https://github.com/JoergFiedler/freebsd-build-server) is used to setup the server on AWS EC2 or VirtualBox.

 ## Quickstart